tranoo/libtranoo-cryptopayments/README.md

 # libtranoo-cryptopayments
-Reusable cryptocurrencies payments library (to be writted in serverside Java).
+Reusable cryptocurrencies payments library (to be written in serverside Java).

 ## Project status